-The Menabe Antimena Protected Area is famed for its gigantic Grandidier’s baobabs – as well as two of Madagascar’s other endemic baobab species, (Adansonia rubrostipa and the large southern species A. za).
-Within the Protected Area, the fascinating Kirindy Forest, comprises about 10,000 hectares of dry deciduous forest on flat, sandy terrain.
+The Menabe Antimena Protected Area is famed for its gigantic Grandidier’s baobabs (Adansonia grandidieri) – as well as two of Madagascar’s other endemic baobab species, (Adansonia rubrostipa and the large southern species A. za).
+Within the Protected Area, the fascinating Kirindy Forest, comprises about 10,000 hectares of tropical dry deciduous forest on flat, sandy terrain.

 Getting there: